-Slack is a cloud-based team communication tool cofounded in 2013 by Canadian entrepreneur and now-CEO Stewart Butterfield.
+Slack is a cloud-based team communication tool developed in 2013 by Canadian entrepreneur and now-CEO Stewart Butterfield.
 Slack was originally meant to be an internal communication tool at Butterfield's small company Tiny Speck, as his team developed the now-defunct online game Glitch.
 But by 2015, Slack had become a tech and media darling for its ease of use and fun in-app features.
-It works by offering communication over topic-based "channels" in the form of Internet relay chat that allows collaborators to tag each other in conversation, "star" responses, and even share files in the thread of a chat.
+It works by offering communication over topic-based "channels" in the form of internet relay chat that allows collaborators to tag each other in conversations, "star" responses, and even share files in the thread of a chat.
 It also offers private groups and direct message formats, as well as joyful features like a GIF-generating hack that pulls content from another playful company, Giphy, into a chat using a simple keyword text command.
-And Slack's growth is continuing at an exponential rate: In April 2015, Slack had 750,000 users.
-By the end of the year, it had close to 2 million and was valued at $2.8 billion.
-That's because Slack has succeeded where other collaboration platforms have failed: It makes company communication not just easy, but fun.
-Its elegantly designed chat rooms and intuitive interface allow for instant team communication, essentially eliminating the need for email chains.
-The app is even being hailed by some as the death of email at work.
-Indeed, teams using Slack (which include those from Pinterest, eBay, NASA, and the U.S. Department of State) report a 49% reduction in emails sent, and some companies are using Slack as a de facto content management system.
-The New York Times used it to live-blog a Republican debate leading up to the 2016 election.
-Individuals are creating channels for their friends and families, too.
-And Slack's open API means it integrates easily with other platforms like Gmail and even Uber--one more reason the platform is much more than an enterprise communication tool.